 1997 CBS premieres Hallmark Entertainment/Corymore Productions' Mrs. Santa Claus, with Angela Lansbury in the title role, and Charles Durning once again donning the red suit of the Jolly One.
 Featuring the songs of Jerry Herman, this is the first made-for-TV musical in over 30 years; Michael Jeter and Terrence Mann co-star.
 Most magical moment: the concluding Lansbury/Durning duet, "The Best Christmas of All."

 1998 Santa Claus --- grandfather?
 Believe it!
-100 years after George A. Smith makes the first movie completely about Santa Claus, we are brought full circle, and the Jolly One begins his second cinematic century, with ABC Family Channel/Saban Television's Like Father, Like Santa, with Harry Hamlin, Gary Coleman, Stuart Pankin, Roy Dotrice and, as Santa, William Hootkins!
+100 years after George A. Smith makes the first movie completely about Santa Claus, we are brought full circle, and the Jolly One begins his second cinematic century, with Saban Television's Like Father, Like Santa, starring Harry Hamlin, Gary Coleman, Stuart Pankin, Roy Dotrice and, as Santa, William Hootkins!
 That's right, Star Wars fans: Jek Porkins is Santa Claus!
 And the concept of Santa Claus as grandpa is pretty unusual in and of itself.
-Anyway, Hamlin stars as Santa's son, Mortal name Tyler Madison, toy executive.
+Anyway, Hamlin portrays Santa's son, Mortal name Tyler Madison, toy executive.
 The estrangement of senior and junior Claus, which occurred many years ago, finds its parallells in Tyler's own estrangement from his own wife and young son, as Tyler rarely spends time with either of them.
-Meanwhile, Pankin portrays an ungrateful North Pole mailroom employee who goads Dotrice (who, frankly, really doesn't want to do this) into taking over the Pole; Coleman, never having lost his Diff'rent Strokes image, plays a tough-talking elf who heads up the Kringlemeister's Computer Operations Department.
+Meanwhile, Pankin co-stars as an ungrateful North Pole mailroom employee who goads Dotrice (who, frankly, really doesn't want to do this) into taking over the Pole; Coleman, never having lost his Diff'rent Strokes image, plays a tough-talking elf who heads up the Kringlemeister's Computer Operations Department.
 This film you simply must see for yourself.
 Zowie!

 1999 Yet another film focusing on the theme of the passing of the torch from one Santa to the next was Must Be Santa, starring Dabney Coleman as Mr. Tuttle, the CEO of the North Pole, in the story of an angel who selects a bumbling nincompoop as the next Kris Kringle.
-Reportedly this was Canada's most expensive made-for-TV movie ever; a ratings fiasco when originally broadcast on the CBC, it is currently an up-and-coming homevideo staple.
+Reportedly this was Canada's most expensive made-for-TV movie ever; a ratings fiasco when originally broadcast on the CBC, it's now an up-and-coming homevideo staple.

 2003 Perhaps the strangest, most bizarre Santa adventure of the new millennium was New Line Cinema's Elf, with Will Ferrell starring as Buddy, the Human somehow raised by Bob Newhart as our storyteller, one of the oldest and wisest of Santa's elves (Big Red being portrayed here by Ed Asner).
-They're joined by co-stars James Caan, Mary Steenburgen, Zooey Descahnel, Faizon Love and a very angry Peter Dinklage (he plays Miles Finch, the dwarf businessman who kickboxes Buddy in the guano!).
-You can also learn more about Elf here.
-Also in 2003: Blizzard, from Canwest Global and Knightscove Media in association with YTV Canada, starring Brenda Blethyn, Kevin Pollak, Christopher Plummer as Santa, and Whoopi Goldberg as the voice of Blizzard herself, along with newcomers Zoe Warner, Jennifer Pisana and Brittany Bristow --- and, in his feature-film directorial debut, Geordi LaForge himself, LeVar Burton!
+They're joined by co-stars James Caan, Mary Steenburgen, Zooey Descahnel, Faizon Love and a very angry Peter Dinklage, late of HBO's Game of Thrones (that's him as Miles Finch, the dwarf businessman who kickboxes Buddy in the guano!).
+Buddy's awesome saga subsequently spawned Elf, the Broadway Musical, Book by Thomas Meehan and Bob Martin; Music by Matthew Sklar; Lyrics by Chad Beguelin; Direction and Choreography by Casey Nicholaw --- not to mention a spin-off animated special, Buddy's Musical Christmas.
+Also in 2003: Blizzard, from Canwest Global and Knightscove Media in association with YTV Canada, starring Brenda Blethyn, Kevin Pollak, Christopher Plummer as Santa, and Whoopi Goldberg as the voice of Blizzard herself, along with newcomers Zoe Warner, Jennifer Pisana and Brittany Bristow --- and, making his feature-film directorial debut, Geordi LaForge himself, LeVar Burton!

 2005 Naturally, Single Santa Seeks Mrs. Claus turned out to be so popular that the inevitable sequel came into being: Meet the Santas, with the aforenamed stars, plus the addition of Mariette Hartley, Kelley Hazen, and Parker Posey as Jack Frost's daughter, Poppy!

-2007 Currently on DVD and Blu-ray: Warner Bros.
-Pictures/Silver Pictures' Fred Claus, with Vince Vaughn as the Fredman and Paul Giamatti as Big Red.
+2007 Warner Bros.
+Pictures/Silver Pictures' Fred Claus, now on DVD and Blu-ray, with Vince Vaughn as the Fredman and Paul Giamatti as Big Red.
 Apparently, there's a few domestic scores to be settled in the Claus Family, and this story follows how it all works out.